digitale-kunst/website/src/content/af/10_2025_EXHIBITION_DK/index.md

 subFolder: "AF2025"
 ---

-# EXHIBITION at Digitale Kunst
+# EXHIBITION at Digitale Kunst OPENING Wed 25/06/25, 6:00pm
 # It’s Just a Fantasy: A Matter of Survival and Being Truthful

 ![](./AF25-itsjustafantasy-poster.jpg)